Board Of Governors

 Joy Duval Koenig – Foundation Governor, Link Governor for RE and Catholic Life

 I joined the board as an associate governor in 2016 and became a Foundation Governor in the summer of 2017.
 I spent the first 12 years of my professional life in advertising before I turning to education.
 I am now an education consultant, working for expat families to find the right school for their children.
 I am also a parent educator in Positive Discipline, a parenting method that teaches important social and life skills in a manner that is deeply respectful and encouraging for both children and adults.
 Additionally, I am a practising Catholic and I am very interested in interested in interfaith dialogue.

 Dr Michael Harrington - Foundation Governor, Link Governor for Effective Procurement and Benchmarking

 My doctoral research was in the field of psychodynamics; I am a summa cum laude graduate, an alumni of the Harvard Business School and London's Royal Central School of Speech and Drama, and have particular expertise in Emotional Intelligence.
-In addition to acting and writing, I am a night volunteer at a London homeless shelter, a mentor at an international aid agency, and belong to the parish of St Francis of Assisi, where I drive the parish's 'Hand in Hand Group' minibus.
+In addition to acting and writing, I am a night volunteer at a London homeless shelter, a mentor at an international aid agency, and belong to the parish of St Elizabeth of Portugal, Richmond.
 At All Saints I sit on the school's Finance & General Purposes Committee.

 Richard Girvan - Co-opted Governor, Lead Child Protection & Safeguarding Governor, Link Governor for Co-educational Offer